 What should I do as a junior and senior if I'm interested in law school?

-If you are interested in going to Law School in the fall after graduation, this office recommends taking the LSAT during the summer between your junior and senior year.
+If you are interested in going to Law School in the fall after graduation, this office recommends taking the LSAT during the summer between your junior and senior year (either June or July).
 So, you should begin to study for the LSAT during your junior year.
 If you are taking time off between graduation and law school, you can take the LSAT when you like (your scores are good for 5 years), but the suggestion regarding preparation still applies.

-The LSAT is offered either September or October in the fall (it alternates from year to year), so it can sometimes fall around the time of midterms, also taking the LSAT in the summer before your senior year leaves you free to spend the following fall developing your list of law schools to apply to (instead of worrying about the LSAT).
+The LSAT is offered in September and November in the fall, so it can sometimes fall around the time of midterms or break, also taking the LSAT in the summer before your senior year leaves you free to spend the following fall developing your list of law schools to apply to (instead of worrying about the LSAT).
 So, it is recommended that you take the test in June and that you spend at least 200 hours studying for it.
 The LSAT is not a good test to take cold, preparation is required.
 Whether you take a preparatory course, review old tests (after 2007, as the tests before then are quite different from the current tests), start a study group, review LSAT prep books or some combination of the above-studying for this test is strongly recommended, but how you study depends on what works for you and how you learn best.